The Bachelor of Political Science (Honours) requires the completion of 48 units, which must consist of:

 With a weighted average mark equivalent to an ANU 70 per cent calculated from the 36 units (i.e. 0.75 EFTSL), excluding 1000-level courses, with the highest marks, which must include 18 units from the following courses which are compulsory in the Bachelor of Political Science:

-One course from the minimum 6 units list
+- One course from the minimum 6 unit "3000 level course" list

 The National Register of higher education providers is an authoritative source of information that will help you confirm your institution of choice is registered to deliver higher education in Australia.

 The Quality Indicators for Learning and Teaching (QILT) website is HERE.
 Based on surveys done by thousands of students across Australia you can find out about universities that interest you, doing side-by-side comparisons.

 Adjustment Factors do not apply to 1 year honours programs.
 They do not apply to this program.